 What’s Your Favorite?

 How many herbs in this article did you recognize?
 Have you tried any?
-There are a supplements available that combine many of these herbs together and make it easy for you, Renaltrex is the kidney support supplement I recommend.
-It contains the purest ingredients available, is extremely effective, and carefully made in the USA.
+There are supplements available that combine many of these herbs together to make getting the right nutritional balance easy.
+Renaltrex® is the kidney support supplement I recommend.
+It contains the purest ingredients available, is extremely effective, and is carefully made in the USA.

 If you’ve used herbs to support kidney health, leave a comment and share your experience with us.

 - Kieley S1, Dwivedi R, Monga M. Ayurvedic medicine and renal calculi.
 J Endourol.
 2008 Aug;22(8):1613-6. doi: 10.1089/end.2008.0020.